Environment Manager

 to other users.
 This shared version remains unchanged, even if you make updates to your local environment.
 To reflect any changes, you'd need

-Overwriting a globally shared environment doesn't affect versions that other users have already downloaded.
+Overwriting a shared environment doesn't affect versions that other users have already downloaded.
 Instead, an indicator notifies them

 of the availability of an updated version.
 Currently, users must manually check for this indicator.
 Also, before installing an updated version,

 users must uninstall their current one as maintaining multiple versions of a shared environment isn't supported.
-Sharing or overwriting globally

 ## Publish environment